8 Ways to Ensure a Bird-Safe Backyard

 Although many kinds of lawn fertilizers with weed killers are harmful to wildlife, you still should consider organic fertilizers.
 Building your soil with a strong combination of compost and organic fertilizers is critical.
 If you forgo all fertilizers, you can end up with poor plant growth, fewer bugs for birds to eat, and soil erosion as plants decline.
 Psst—here’s the best natural way to kill weeds.

 And reducing the overall use of harsh pesticides in yards is healthier for humans, too.
-A pesticide-free yard is the safest option for your favorite birds, other wildlife guests, pets and even you, too!
+A pesticide-free healthy lawn is the safest option for your favorite birds, other wildlife guests, pets and even you, too!

 Courtesy Bobbi Russell/Country magazine

 Beware: Some retailers offer hummingbird food colored with red dye.
 Most leading experts agree that the dye can be harmful to birds, and at the very least it’s unnecessary.
 The top recommendation for hummingbird food is to make it at home.
-Mix one part granulated white sugar to four parts water.
+Here’s the sugar water recipe.
 Any other kind of sweetener besides white granulated table sugar may be unsafe.